linux4sam/buildroot-external-microchip/README.md

 ## Buildroot Dependencies

 Many of the demo applications included in this external depend on Qt 5.9 or later.
-This buildroot external requires a new version of buildroot later that 2018.02-rc1.
+This buildroot external requires a new version of buildroot equal to or greater than 2018.02-at91.

 ## Build